salesforce/TaiChi/README.md

 2.  [nli-pretrained-xlm-roberta-base](https://console.cloud.google.com/storage/browser/sfr-few-shot-research/model/nli-pretrained-xlm-roberta-base), based upon [XLM-RoBERTa](https://huggingface.co/docs/transformers/model_doc/xlmroberta) model, which supports 100 languages, can be used for multi/cross-lingual projects

 Please refer to the NLI pre-training pipeline [here](https://github.com/salesforce/DNNC-few-shot-intent) if you would like to pre-train a new model.

-### High Level Details on Data
+### 🛢 Data
-1. The original CLINC150 data file (`data_small.json`) used was in json format and was therefore preprocessed into corresponding csv with no headers and index
-2. We utilized the data sampling code to get our splits for training, testing and OOD from the json files into respective csv files
-3. We further processed the OOD files to remove the label column

-### How to Run the Code
+We use [CLINC150 Dataset](https://github.com/clinc/oos-eval/tree/master/data) for benchmark and tutorials.
+The original `data_small.json` is sub-sampled and futher processed.
+User can download the processed dataset from [here](https://console.cloud.google.com/storage/browser/sfr-few-shot-research/data).

+### 🤔 Undersanding Taichi 1.0 API

 **Data Sampling**